Choose risk-first compliance that’s always on, built for you.

 6. Review and update the SoA regularly

-As per Clause 9.3 of ISO 27001, organizations review the SoA at least annually.
-However, organizations must review the SoA whenever big changes happen like new risks popping up, company restructuring, or after security incidents that show gaps in your defenses.
+As per clause 9.3 of ISO 27001, organizations review the SoA at least annually.
+However, organizations must review the SoA whenever significant changes occur, such as new risks emerging, company restructuring, or security incidents that expose gaps in their defenses.

-Comparing the ISO 27001 SoA and other reporting documents
+ISO 27001 SoA vs. risk treatment plan and other key documents

 How Scrut helps you achieve ISO 27001 compliance